-The University of Colorado Law School celebrated six distinguished alumni at its 43rd annual Alumni Awards Banquet on Thursday, March 14, 2024, at the Seawell Ballroom at the Denver Center for the Performing Arts.
+The University of Colorado Law School will celebrate six distinguished alumni at its 43rd annual Alumni Awards Banquet on Thursday, March 14, 2024, at the Seawell Ballroom at the Denver Center for the Performing Arts.

 Colorado Law’s signature alumni event recognizes alumni and friends for their contributions to the legal profession, service to their communities, and dedication to the law school.
 Net proceeds from this year’s event benefit the Dean’s Fund for Excellence, which supports Colorado Law’s areas of strategic importance, and the Law Alumni Scholarship Fund, awarded annually to a student who has demonstrated academic achievement, financial need, and service to the law school community.
 Alumni award honorees were nominated by their peers and selected by the Law Alumni Board.

 We are pleased to honor the following individuals in 2024.

 Zach C. Miller ’80

 Zach Miller has practiced environmental, water, and natural resources law since 1980.
 He has broad experience before numerous state and federal agencies in disputes over, and permitting for, oil and gas operations, public land uses, National Environmental Policy Act (NEPA) compliance, water rights, water quality, air quality, hazardous substances, wetlands, pesticides, mining, mineral processing, ski areas, power projects, and related issues.
 He has litigated complex cases in state and federal courts relating to these and other natural resources matters.